ncai25/causal-intervention/README.md

 ## Resources

-This project is adapted from [Causal Mediation Analysis for Interpreting NLP: The Case of Gender Bias](https://arxiv.org/pdf/2004.12265.pdf) (Vig et al, 2020).
+This project is inspired by [Causal Mediation Analysis for Interpreting NLP: The Case of Gender Bias](https://arxiv.org/pdf/2004.12265.pdf) (Vig et al, 2020).

 Source code for the paper can be found [here](https://github.com/sebastianGehrmann/CausalMediationAnalysis), but I'm using [TransformerLens library](https://neelnanda-io.github.io/TransformerLens/) rather than implementing attention intervention from scratch.

 ## Description

 Consider this sentence from the Winobias dataset:

 > **Prompt:** The nurse examined the farmer for injuries because she…